maswiebe/maswiebe.github.io/assets/cook_replication.md

 [^1]: Cook notes that "a comparison of a sample of similar patents obtained by white and African American inventors shows that the time between patent application and grant for the two groups was not significantly different, 1.4 years in each case." (p.226, fn.
 15) Also, there is no application-year patent data for 1870-72.

-[^2]: Cook's Table 6 incorrectly shows the lynching estimates as having p-values less than 0.05.
+[^2]: Cook's Table 6 incorrectly shows the lynching estimates in Columns 2 and 3 as having p-values less than 0.05.

 [^3]: ![](https://michaelwiebe.com/assets/cook_replication/table6b.png){:width="80%"}